Lassana Bathily will become a French citizen next week, government says

 The man took several people hostage but not the 15 whom Bathily led downstairs into a walk-in freezer.
 Bathily, who describes himself as a “practicing Muslim,” told CNN affiliate BFMTV he switched off the freezer, turned off the lights and told everyone to stay calm.

-“I’m the one (who) is going to go out,” he reportedly told them.
+“I’m the one (who) is going to go out,” the 24-year-old reportedly told the customers.
 “I took the elevator and went upstairs.”

 Bathily: Hostages ‘congratulated me’